mwebber2/design_IDF_CBW/README.md

 ### Notes for running scripts
 Each Python script can be run independently, or all of the scripts can be run from `IDFcurves_main.py`.
+You will need to change the user defined variables named `path` and `path_main` to refer to your local directories.

 ## Output
 General files: in the main folder